Iconic Glasses and the Stars who Wore them –

 Cary Grant – Bringing up Baby 1938

-Donning a pair of round framed glasses which were clearly a nod to the comic genius of Harold Lloyd, Cary Grant is really funny in this picture.
+Donning a pair of round framed glasses which were clearly a nod to the comic genius of Harold Lloyd, Cary Grant is really funny in the vintage screwball comedy Bringing Up Baby 1938, where he co starred with Katherine Hepburn.

-Apart from wearing several frocks in this comedy masterpiece, Curtis brilliantly parodies the aforementioned Cary Grant, as the sexually frustrated oil billionaire “Shell Oil Junior.”They shrink when they’re marinated.”
+Apart from wearing several frocks in this comedy masterpiece, Tony Curtis brilliantly parodies the aforementioned Cary Grant, as the sexually frustrated oil billionaire “They shrink when they’re marinated.”
 Priceless.

-“You can leave in a huff ..if that’s too soon you can leave in a minute and a huff”.
-The Marx brothers could all look alike when they donned a pair of glasses and boot polish moustache, as was brilliantly realised in the mirror scene from Duck Soup, one of the truly funniest movies ever made.
+“You can leave in a huff .. if that’s too soon you can leave in a minute and a huff”.
+The Marx brothers could all look alike when they donned a pair of glasses and boot polish mustache, as was brilliantly realized in the mirror scene from Duck Soup, one of the truly funniest movies ever made.
+Groucho Marx glasses have since become one of the most recognized and used party costume.

 Ingrid Bergman – Spellbound 1945